 The President is the chief executive officer of the university.
-To the President the Board of Trustees delegates authority for: giving leadership to all phases of university planning; coordinating the operations of all units of the university; carrying out major university public relations functions; evaluating the results of university plans; and appointing such personnel as report to the President in accordance with policies outlined in Part II of this Manual.
+To the President the Board of Trustees delegates authority for: giving leadership to all phases of university planning; coordinating the operations of all units of the university; carrying out major university public relations functions; evaluating the results of university plans; and appointing such personnel who report to the President.
 The President of the University and his Cabinet review and comment on all policy matters under consideration by the Board of Trustees.